 In this exclusive chat, Rowland shares some of her life lessons, how she's teaching her young son, Titan, resilience, and what other new moms can do for themselves every day to keep going even in the toughest moments.

-Encourage Your Kids to Get Back Up When They've Been Knocked Down
+Encourage Your Kids to Get Back Up When They're Knocked Down

 Learn From Your Mistakes, and Trust Your Gut